lagossapp/lagoss/crates/wpt-runner/current-results.md

 TEST DONE 0 Blob constructor without brackets
 TEST DONE 1 Blob constructor with undefined as first argument TEST DONE 1 Passing non-objects, Dates and RegExps for blobParts should throw a TypeError.
-TEST DONE 1 A plain object with @@iterator should be treated as a sequence for the blobParts argument.
 TEST DONE 1 A plain object with custom @@iterator should be treated as a sequence for the blobParts argument.
-TEST DONE 1 A plain object with @@iterator and a length property should be treated as a sequence for the blobParts argument.
-TEST DONE 1 A String object should be treated as a sequence for the blobParts argument.
-TEST DONE 1 A Uint8Array object should be treated as a sequence for the blobParts argument.
 TEST DONE 1 The length getter should be invoked and any exceptions should be propagated.
 TEST DONE 1 ToUint32 should be applied to the length and any exceptions should be propagated.
 TEST DONE 1 Getters and value conversions should happen in order until an exception is thrown.
 TEST DONE 1 ToString should be called on elements of the blobParts array and any exceptions should be propagated.
-TEST DONE 1 Changes to the blobParts array should be reflected in the returned Blob (pop).
-TEST DONE 1 Changes to the blobParts array should be reflected in the returned Blob (unshift).
-TEST DONE 1 ToString should be called on elements of the blobParts array.
-TEST DONE 1 Passing typed arrays as elements of the blobParts array should work.
-TEST DONE 1 Passing a Float64Array as element of the blobParts array should work.
-TEST DONE 1 Passing BigInt typed arrays as elements of the blobParts array should work.
 TEST DONE 1 Passing a FrozenArray as the blobParts array should work (FrozenArray<MessagePort>).
-TEST DONE 1 Array with two bufferviews
 TEST DONE 1 options properties should be accessed in lexicographic order.
 TEST DONE 1 Arguments should be evaluated from left to right.
 TEST DONE 1 Passing 123 for options should throw